Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 # 3. Evolutionary Strategies

 This section introduces the architecture and training procedure of the Evolutionary-Strategies-based controller.
-Training is carried out in the same environment used for the SAC experiments, but the optimization objective differs substantially: we adopt a reward function that does not depend on per-timestep feedback and instead evaluates performance over entire episodes.
+Training is carried out in the same environment used for the SAC experiments (using 3 actuators), but the optimization objective differs substantially: we adopt a reward function that does not depend on per-timestep feedback and instead evaluates performance over entire episodes.
 This choice aligns naturally with the episodic nature of HVAC efficiency and thermal-stability assessment.

 To the best of our knowledge, no prior work has applied Evolutionary Strategies to datacenter HVAC control or cooling optimization.
 Despite exhibiting slower convergence compared to gradient-based reinforcement learning, ES proves capable of discovering robust policies.
 Our results show that, when coupled with a carefully designed episodic reward, the method can produce a reliable controller that balances thermal comfort and energy consumption.